-Two awards are on offer: one, for a British or Irish applicant, will consist of a three-month fellowship in continental Europe at The Economist; the other, for an applicant from elsewhere in the European Union, will be in London at the Financial Times, also lasting three months.
+Two awards are on offer: one, for a British or Irish applicant, will consist of a three-month fellowship in continental Europe at The Financial Times; the other, for an applicant from elsewhere in the European Union, will be in London at the Economist, also lasting three months.
 The fellowships are open only to EU citizens.
 Both winners will receive a bursary of £6,000 to cover accommodation and travel.

 Who are the fellowships suited for?

-The fellowship is intended for aspiring or early-career journalists with bold ideas and a lively writing style, each capable of adapting to the excitement and pressures of a modern newsroom.
+The fellowships are intended for aspiring or early-career journalists with bold ideas and a lively writing style, each capable of adapting to the excitement and pressures of a modern newsroom.
 The fellow should have a particular interest and curiosity about European affairs, as the prize aims to help continental writers understand Britain and British writers understand Europe.

 What is this year’s subject ?